datacarpentry/astronomy-python/_episodes/03-motion.md

 When we created `skycoord`, we provided constant values for `distance` and `radial_velocity` rather than measurements from Gaia.

-That might seem like a strange thing to do, but here's the motivation:
+That might seem like a strange thing to do, but here is the motivation:

 * Because the stars in GD-1 are so far away, parallaxes measured by Gaia are negligible, making the distance estimates unreliable.